Here’s To Your Overnight SuccessFeatured

-When that contract finished I immediately started to seek work in the Internet industry, the trouble was at that time it was such a new medium that no one really knew what they were doing and I went through three or four start-ups before settling down at Property mentor and building a successful Internet business.
+When that contract finished I immediately began to seek work in the Internet industry, the trouble was at that time it was such a new medium that no one really knew what they were doing and I went through three or four start-ups before settling down at Property Mentor and building a successful Internet business.

-After building a plethora of sites for different projects I can tell you categorically, with fifteen years’ experience – yes fifteen, that being consistent in what you do is far more powerful than just having a good idea.
+After creating a plethora of sites for different projects I can tell you categorically, with fifteen years’ experience – yes fifteen, that being consistent in what you do is far stronger than just having a good idea.

 Out of 100 new start-ups – especially those with limited funding I would estimate that 80 of them don’t make it to the magic six month mark.
 People give up because they don’t see immediate results – or any results, and it becomes too disheartening to continue.